sushiswap/sushi-docs/docs/Tutorials/Overview.md

 Here you will find step-by-step tutorials walking you through each one of SushiSwap's services, designed to be as simple to follow as possible.

-If at any point after reading the tutorials you find that you still need help, hit up our ninjas in the #support channel of Discord!
+If at any point after reading the tutorials you find that you still need help, hit up our Samurais in the #support channel of Discord!